hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 You can always republish old documentation with `mix hex.publish docs` to update it.
 Finally make sure you clear your browser cache to ensure you are viewing the latest version.

-#### How do I delete a release of my package?
+#### Can packages be removed from the repository?

+The Hex repository is immutable, this means that in general you cannot remove or change an already published package.
+This restriction exists to ensure a stable and reliable ecosystem where depended on packages suddenly disappear.

-A package version can be reverted with `mix hex.publish --revert VERSION`.
-A version can only be deleted after an hour of the last release or within 24 hours of the first release of the package.
+There are exceptions to the immutability rule, a package can be changed or unpublished within 60 minutes of the package version release or within 24 hours of initial release of the package.
-This restriction is to ensure the stability of the package ecosystem and so that important, depended upon packages are not removed from the repository.
+Packages are unpublished with `mix hex.publish --revert VERSION` and republished by running `mix hex.publish` for the same version again.

-A package release can be retired if you do not recommend its use because it does not work, has security issues, been deprecated or any other reason.
+Instead of unpublishing we recommend to instead retire a package or release.
+This sholud be done if the maintainers no longer recommend its use, because it does not work, has security issues, been deprecated or any other reason.
 A package is retired with the `mix hex.retire` task.
 A retired package will still be resolvable and fetchable but users of the package will get a warning a message and the website will show the release as retired.

+Additionally, we reserve the right to remove any package for legal or security reasons at any time, this decision is made at the sole discretion of the Hex team.

+Package checksums ensure that if a package was changed within the 60 minute window that end-users are informed if they get a changed version of a package that they have already fetched and locked in their lockfile.
+Packages or package versions that are removed by admins get automatically reserved and can never be reused by users.

 #### How should I name my packages?